|

 which Tenders in Quadruplicate (and on half sheets foolscap paper) sealed and

-marked "Tenders for Lumber, &c" will be received at this Office
+marked "Tenders for Lumber, &c" will be received at

-approved) accepted.
+or offers (if approved) accepted.

 Assist.